Mount Kinabalu: Flora

 The flora of the mountain varies with elevation and geology.
-Lowland forest extends up to about 1500 metres elevation, and consists of two main types, based on the dominant tree species – mixed dipterocarp forest and mixed Casuarina forest.
-Lowland forests generally have a closed canopy 40 meters tall, along with an understory stratum of lower trees, and an emergent stratum of taller trees which extend above the canopy.
+Lowland forest extends up to about 1,500 metres (4,921 ft) elevation, and consists of two main types, based on the dominant tree species – mixed dipterocarp forest and mixed Casuarina forest.
+Lowland forests generally have a closed canopy 40 meters tall (131 ft), along with an understory stratum of lower trees, and an emergent stratum of taller trees which extend above the canopy.

-Montane rain forest, also known as cloud forest, extends from approximately 1400 metres elevation up to 2900 metres.
+Montane rain forest, also known as cloud forest, extends from approximately 1,400 metres elevation up to 2,900 metres (4,593 to 9,514 ft).
 Montane forest typically has a closed canopy with single stratum, and the canopy height generally decreases with elevation.
 Typical trees include species of the plant families Fagaceae and Lauraceae, with conifers increasingly abundant at higher elevations.
 The lower montane forests have a high diversity of orchid and fern species.
-Carnivorous plants, including species of Nepenthes, Drosera, and Utricularia, are most diverse between 2200 and 2550 meters elevation, in areas with high rainfall and a stunted, open tree canopy.
+Carnivorous plants, including species of Nepenthes, Drosera, and Utricularia, are most diverse between 2,200 and 2,550 meters elevation, in areas with high rainfall and a stunted, open tree canopy.
 The montane forests are interspersed with areas of graminoid scrub, generally associated with hypermagnesic cambisol soils.

 Sub-alpine scrub extends from 2600 to 3200 m.
 It includes short trees and shrubs such the conifer Dacrydium gibbsiae, Leptospermum recurvum, and species from the plant families Myrtaceae and Ericaceae, along with dwarf shrubs, mosses, lichens, liverworts, and ferns.
-Orchids are abundant and diverse in subalpine and alpine plant communities, except for at the highest summits.
+Orchids are abundant and diverse in subalpine and alpine plant communities, except at the highest summits.
 Above 3,500 meters conditions are too extreme for trees, and above 3,700 meters persistent ground frost limits plants to the hardiest grasses, sedges and dwarf shrubs, including Leptospermum recurvatum and Rhododendron ericoides, which grow in crevices and other sheltered areas on the rocky summits.